IP Multimedia Services (IMS) Emulator

-GL’s MAPS™ SIP IMS test suite provide a full-fledged network environment that enables users to test their applications, devices, and services prior to deployment on a real-time network.
-It can simulate all or specific elements within IMS network infrastructure using simple ready-to-use test bed setups.
+GL’s MAPS™ IMS test suite provide a full-fledged network environment that enables users to test their applications, devices, and services prior to deployment on a real-time network.
+It can emulate all or specific elements within IMS network infrastructure using simple ready-to-use testbed setups.

-The network architecture shown above outlines the IMS Core Network elements which can be simulated using GL's MAPS™ SIP IMS test tool.
+The network architecture shown above outlines the IMS Core Network elements which can be simulated using GL's MAPS™ IMS test tool.

-MAPS™ SIP IMS test suite can simulate multiple UEs and IMS core elements such as P-CSCF, I-CSCF, S-CSCF, PCRF, MGCF and IP-SM-GW which provides the IMS core network.
-With the help of mobile phones, and other simulated wireless networks, the VoLTE lab can be operated in real-time for making VoLTE calls, SMS calls and also for interworking with PSTN and VoIP networks.
-It includes ready-to-use scripts, as per IETF specification.
-Test scripts include general messaging and call flow scenarios for multimedia call session setup and control over IP networks.
-Logging and pass/fail results are also reported.
-Test cases verify conformance of actions such as registration, call control, proxies and other servers.
+MAPS™ IMS test suite can emulate multiple UEs and IMS core elements such as P-CSCF, I-CSCF, S-CSCF, PCRF, MGCF and IP-SM-GW which provides the IMS core network.
+With the help of mobile phones, and other emulated wireless networks, the VoLTE or VoNR lab can be operated in real-time for making VoLTE or 5G New Radio, SMS calls and also for interworking with PSTN and VoIP networks.

-MAPS™ IMS Multi Interface emulator can simulate end-to-end online and offline charging procedures, interacting with SIP (UEs) and Diameter (OCS, OFCS) interfaces.
+MAPS™ IMS Multi Interface emulator can emulate end-to-end online and offline charging procedures, interacting with SIP (UEs) and Diameter (OCS, OFCS) interfaces.

 Few of the IMS network entities and their functionalities are:

 - P-CSCF – receives requests from UE and then serves the request or forwards it to other servers

 - a SIP proxy